DPWXY/BIRCO/readme.md

 We provide rank results of all methods reported in our paper in `evaluation/ranks/`.

 To reproduce the experimental results from scratch, go to `experiments/`.
 The details to reproduce the ranks are provided [here](https://github.com/BIRCO-benchmark/BIRCO/blob/main/experiments/readme.md).

+## Knowledge Contamination
+The scanned images of human annotations across ten datasets from BEIR are avaliable [here](https://zenodo.org/records/10738479).